 While prioritizing my health and longevity, I’m also strongly focused on prioritizing reducing waste.
 One of the easiest ways to do that in the kitchen and save your self some cash is to make your own nut milk.

-Additionally, store-bought nut milk often contains fillers, preservatives, oils, dyes, sugars, and tiny amounts of actual nuts.
+Milk alternatives on the shelves have seemingly endless combinations.
+Unfortunately, many store-bought nut and seed milks often contain fillers, preservatives, oils, dyes, sugars, and tiny amounts of actual nuts or seeds.

 Even if the kitchen seems like a foreign land to you, this recipe could not be more quick and simple.

 If you want to get the most out of this recipe, be sure to soak your nut or seed as needed.
 Soaking helps break down digestive inhibitors and allows the nut or seed to blend up smoothly.

 - 1 cup nut or seed of choice, more or less for desired consistency

 - 3 cups of water

 - Optional: sweetener (dates, maple syrup, monk fruit extract, stevia)

 - Optional: flavor (cinnamon, nutmeg, cayenne, vanilla, cocoa, mint leaves

 - high-speed blender, blender, or food processor